-The Annual Meeting of Stockholders of the Company (the "Annual Meeting") will be held on the 4th floor of 40 East 52nd Street, New York, New York, on June 7, 2010, at 10:00 a.m.
+The Annual Meeting of Stockholders of the Company (the "Annual Meeting") will be held on the 4th floor of 40 East 52nd Street, New York, New York, on May 9, 2011, at 10:00 a.m.
 (New York City time).
 The Annual Meeting is being held for the following purposes:

-- 1. To elect nominees to the Board of Directors (the "Board") of the Company; - 2.
-To amend the Company's Certificate of Incorporation, as amended, to increase the number of authorized shares of common stock from 100,000,000 to 200,000,000: - 3.
-To ratify the selection of Deloitte & Touche LLP to serve as the Company's independent registered public accounting firm for the year ending December 31, 2010; and - 4.
+- 1. To elect a nominee to the Board of Directors (the "Board") of the Company; - 2.
+To approve a proposal to authorize flexibility for the Company, with approval of the Board of the Company, to sell or otherwise issue shares of its common stock at a price below the Company's then current net asset value per share in one or more offerings, subject to certain limitations set forth in the proxy statement for the Annual Meeting; - 3.
+To approve a proposal to authorize the Company, with approval of the Board of the Company, to issue warrants, options or rights to subscribe to, convert to, or purchase shares of the Company's common stock in one or more offerings; - 4.
+To ratify the selection of Deloitte & Touche LLP to serve as the Company's independent registered public accounting firm for the year ending December 31, 2011; and - 5.
 To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.